stiglers-eponym/BeamerPresenter/INSTALL.md

 ## General requirements
-Building is tested in Arch Linux, Manjaro, Xubuntu 20.04, and Xubuntu 21.10.
+Building is tested in Arch Linux, Manjaro, Xubuntu 20.04, Xubuntu 21.10, and Lubuntu 22.04.
 Older versions of Ubuntu are only compatible with [version 0.1](https://github.com/stiglers-eponym/BeamerPresenter/tree/0.1.x) of BeamerPresenter.

 In order to build BeamerPresenter you need to have CMake, zlib and Qt 5/6 including the multimedia module and the linguist tools (only for translations).